kailash-manasarovar/statement/docs/timeline/2024/may.md

 - No one else is grinding or behaving in a sexualized manner anywhere else.
 - Was I in a live rape show of some variety?

+### Missing time on a trip with Anthony

+- During the week, you could choose which trip you wanted to go on.
+- I don't remember ever getting a choice.
+- I do remember being on a long boat trip with Anthony for one of these trips.
+- He made sure to sit with me on the bus to the ferry.
+- We had a long chat on the boat about our professional lives and I could describe the details of our chat very specifically, things he told me, things I told him.
+I could give a very detailed account of what we said.
+- The Spanish (porn-gang members) were on the boat with us.
+- They're always so pale skinned and black haired like they never see the sun.
+- No-one else on the boat spoke to me, or even acknowledged me when I tried to say hi or nodded.
+- They looked away.
+- I didn't know any of them either, they were unfamiliar people.
+- It's possible Jordi and David were with them, however.
+Jordi never once spoke to me.
+David might have nodded hi.
+- I don't remember getting off the boat, where we went, the boat trip back, or how I got back to the hotel that day.

 ### People who I see a lot but have never worked with

 - And never see again.